pushdown99/pushdown99.github.io/_featured_categories/resume.md

 **Homepage**|[https://wb9lab.com/](https://wb9lab.com/)

-* Passionate IT engineer and technical executive director with 24+ year of experience and a proven track record in software and hardware development.
+* Passionate IT engineer and technical executive director with 27+ year of experience and a proven track record in software and hardware development.
 * Exceptional communicator with a consultative business style, exceptional problem solving abilities.
 * Aggressively identify opportunities, develop focus, and catch-up a tactical business moments.
+* 4/5G Carrier-grade Core/VAS Network, IoT, Block-Chain

 ---